Apex Legends Season 1 update – Battle Pass release date, Apex Legends roadmap, new characters and weapons

 If it’s anything like Fortnite’s model (and it probably ought to be in order to compete), then obtaining Apex Legends’ Season 1 Battle Pass will sweeten the deals found in the in-game Store overall, offering the chance to earn Crafting Materials and/or other resources in order to more easily unlock the cosmetics you desire.
 We may well also see the familiar notion of earning enough moolah purely by playing and completing challenges to buy the next season’s Battle Pass for free.

 The above roadmap also details some of the things we can expect with the arrival of Season 1; namely, new Legends, new weapons, and new loot in general.
-This is all fairly broad, but we can make an educated guess that the arrival of Season 1 will also introduce the new character Octane, whose details have recently been somewhat leaked and detailed online already.
+We no longer need guess who the new character might be, because the accidental reveal mentioned previously confirmed that Octane will be the latest Apex Legends character to enter the battles of King’s Canyon.

-This new mobility-focused Legend, if rumours are to be believed, will introduce a fascinating new array of abilities such as the Passive ability to regenerate Health over time, and then to damage yourself in order to move much faster with their Tactical ability.
+This new mobility-focused Legend, if rumours are to be believed, will introduce a fascinating new array of abilities such as the Passive ability to regenerate Health over time, and then to damage yourself in order to move much faster with their Tactical ability – as well as, of course, the Launch Pads that are already in-game and available for testing yourself.
 For full details on the new Legend, take a look at our new and in-depth Octane guide.

 We’re also likely looking at the release of the L-Star EMG, which will be joining the LMG class alongside the M600 Spitfire and the Devotion.
 Some stats have already been leaked as you can see from the above link, and if that’s all to be believed then this gun will have by far the highest DPS in the game.
 There’s bound to be some sort of major drawback to prevent it being overpowered, but as for what that drawback is, we’ll have to wait and see.